[Feature] Salvini hosts anti-EU 'summit', as old ghosts haunt party

 "We don't want to pay for Italy's debts", Austria's far-right finance minister Hartwig Loeger, replied at the time, in an echo of the AfD's position.

-Salvini's remarks also triggered a reaction on financial markets at the time.
+Salvini's remarks also triggered a reaction on financial markets.

 Moments after his Verona speech, the gap between Italian and German 10-year bond yields grew to 282 basis points - a three-month high.

-Italy already has the second-highest level of debt in the eurozone after Greece in a situation set to deteriorate as the Italian economy shrinks this year, according to the Organisation for Economic Cooperation and Development, a Paris-based club of wealthy nations.
+Italy already has the second-highest level of debt in the eurozone after Greece, in a situation set to deteriorate as the Italian economy shrinks this year, according to the Organisation for Economic Cooperation and Development, a Paris-based club of wealthy nations.

 Italian finance minister Giovanni Tria has tried to calm investors and EU officials.